smartSDH: An Experimental Study of Mechanism Based Building Control: Method

 \subsection{Participants}

 Twenty-seven undergraduate students from a public research university in California, USA participated in the longitudinal study in exchange for prize items, which were allotted based on their performance in the point based system.
 The preliminary survey was optional, and out of the 27 participants, 18 responded.
-The majority of users were men (gender: 73\% men, 22\% women, 5\% prefer not to respond) with 50\% of users between the ages of 22-25, while the rest were above 26 years old.
-The majority of users (33\%) had incomes between \$35,000 and \$40,000, and the rest had lower incomes.
-Before commencing the experiment, users were somewhat satisfied with the light conditions in the office \((M = 4.39\), \(SD = 1.14)\).
+The survey asked the students about what they considered to be their ideal incentives (gift cards vs fitbits, etc), the duration of their commute, modes of transportation they resorted to, time of arrival to the office, etc. The majority of users were men (gender: 73\% men, 22\% women, 5\% prefer not to respond) with 50\% of users between the ages of 22-25, while the rest were above 26 years old.
+The majority of users had incomes between \$35,000 and \$40,000, and the rest had lower incomes.
+Before commencing the experiment, users were somewhat satisfied with the light conditions in the office \((M = 4.39\), \(SD = 1.14)\) on a 5-point scale.
 As for ideal incentives, nearly everyone preferred gift cards from Amazon, iTunes, and Google Play (94\%) over the other options, which were complimentary vouchers for drinks at a campus coffeeshop, or lotteries for big-ticket items such as Apple Watches, Fitbits, and EarPods.